tsface/OAP/docs/OAP-Installation-Guide.md

 #### Extra Steps for Shuffle Remote PMem Extension

-If you use one of OAP features -- [Shuffle Remote PMem Extension](../oap-shuffle/RPMem-shuffle/README.md), there are 1 points to note.

-1. If you also want to use Shuffle Remote PMem Extension with **RDMA**, you need to configure and validate RDMA, please refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md#4-configure-and-validate-rdma) for the details.
+When using one of OAP features -- [Shuffle Remote PMem Extension](../oap-shuffle/RPMem-shuffle/README.md) with **RDMA**, you need to configure and validate RDMA, please refer to [Shuffle Remote PMem Extension Guide](../oap-shuffle/RPMem-shuffle/README.md#4-configure-and-validate-rdma) for the details.

 ##  Configuration